ipdk-io/networking-recipe/docs/features/linux_networking/es2k/readme-linux-networking-with-ecmp.md

 These VSI values can be checked with `/usr/bin/cli_client -q -c` command on IMC.
 This command provides VSI ID, Vport ID, and corresponding MAC addresses for all
 - IDPF netdevs on ACC
 - VF's on HOST
-- IDPF netdevs on HOST (if IDPF driver loaded by user on HOST)
+- IDPF netdevs on HOST (if IDPF driver loaded by you on HOST)
 - Netdevs on IMC
 ```